bpp/bpp-manual/bpp-4-manual.md

 The simulation option of [bpp4]{.smallcaps} is the MCCOAL program in version 3.4 and earlier.
-This can be used to simulate gene trees and sequence alignments at multiple loci under the MSC [@Rannala2003] and MSci [@Flouri2020a] models.
+This can be used to simulate gene trees and sequence alignments at multiple loci under the MSC ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645) and MSci [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) models.
 While the inference program [bpp]{.smallcaps} implements the JC model only, the simulation program allows GTR+G (and its special cases) and allows among-loci heterogeneity in the process of sequence evolution.
 The different loci can have